Plan Your Visit » Fish - Boat - Camp - Hunt

 - In addition, Carpenter's Brook Fish Hatchery has several family oriented fishing programs on select dates.
 Click here for more information.

 Explore the new inner harbor and all the beauty of Onondaga Lake or take off on New York's largest inland body of water, Oneida Lake.

 Onondaga Lake Park has a total of 96 slips with various utility services to meet the needs of any cruiser, sailboat or jet ski.
-Season slip rates begin at $33 per sq. ft., depending on the size of the boat and utilities and operate throughout the season.
 A limited number of transient slips are also available for short stays.
 The marina also offers boat lovers the only paved launch on Onondaga Lake, and operates daily throughout the season.

 Oneida Shores boat launch offers your most accessible route to New York State's largest inland lake.
 Less than a mile off I81 in Brewerton, the paved launch provides multiple entry ramps for boats of all sizes, ample nearby parking, picnic facilities, rest room and ranger patrols.